 Christ's has a generous range of studentships and bursaries for new postgraduate students, more details and how to apply are given on the Postgraduate Funding Opportunities page.
 Current postgraduates at Christ's can apply for small grants to help towards research expenses, including travel to conferences and for academic purposes, topping up whatever their University Department can provide.
 Grants are also available to all current Christ's students for non-academic activity such as sports, leisure travel, music and language courses run by the University’s Language Centre.

 We aim to provide College housing for all postgraduate students who request it, including the first 3 years for those on PhD courses.
-From October 2022 we will have new postgraduate accommodation on the main College site with en-suite rooms.
+From October 2023 we will have new postgraduate accommodation on the main College site with around 50 en-suite rooms.
 Other postgraduate accommodation is in shared houses and flats that range from 3 to 9 bedrooms – everyone gets their own study bedroom and share kitchen and bathroom facilities.
-Some of these are located in nearby streets within a five minute walk of the main College site, others are near to the West Cambridge and Sidgwick Sites and the train station.
+Some of these are located in nearby streets within a five minute walk of the main College site, others are near to the West Cambridge Site and the train station.
 We have a small number of single-occupancy flats and one-bedroom flats suitable for couples.

 Our community is large enough to sustain a range of clubs, teams and societies, and small enough to ensure that it remains close-knit; there are regular talks, seminars and dinners bringing together postgraduate students and academic staff.
 The postgraduate student body, the Christ's MCR, arrange social and academic events throughout the year, including a traditional formal meal in our ancient Hall every Tuesday evening during term-time.
 The MCR has its own postgraduate common room ('Middle Combination Room') to relax and meet with other postgraduates; they run their own website.

-Prospective students apply to the University of Cambridge for most postgraduate courses.
+Prospective students apply to the University of Cambridge for postgraduate study.
 You can nominate Christ’s as your preference college on your application.
 If you receive a conditional offer of admission from the University's Postgraduate Admissions Office and have put us as your first-choice college, then we will automatically be sent your application to consider for membership, provided we still have places available.
-(The exceptions are for some courses run by the Judge Business School and the PGCE course at the Faculty of Education, where you apply directly to them.)
+(The exception is the PGCE course at the Faculty of Education, where you apply directly to them.)